Walter Minx

-A Watery Plot
+Initial plan

 Walter Minx's family emigrated from Germany to Milwaukee in 1925.
 He was nicknamed "Der Macher" (The Doer) because of his ability to build almost anything.
 In his early twenties, Walter opened an ornamental ironworks shop and the business was soon thriving.
 But despite the amount of work coming in, Walter was in serious debt.
 He'd borrowed money from relatives and was uncertain of his ability to pay it back.
 "I was petrified," he would later tell a reporter, "I was terrified."
 So he decided on a quick money-making scheme: he would extort money from a rich man using a bomb threat.

 Minx first set about building a bomb using a one-inch metal pipe, gunpowder collected from 35 12-gauge shotgun shells, a wind-up clock, and a spring mechanism.
 Minx related that "It took a long time to get the trigger just right."
 But he had an even more ambitious project going on the side: a one-man submarine.

 Minx needed a foolproof method of retrieving the extortion money without getting caught and a submarine, with its ability to submerge and creep away undetected from a watery drop-off point, seemed ideal.
 One newspaper account said he got the notion from reading a story in a detective magazine but Minx later claimed it was entirely his own idea.
 Using sheet metal, tin cans, and plumbing fixtures, he set about constructing his sub.

 The first prototype proved inadequate to the task and was later found by the police, resting in a patch of weeds behind his parents’ home at 3725-A N. Holton St. Minx began work on a second model.